ayabelarbi/L2-SU/README.md

 # L2-SU
-Projets réalisé en L2 Sorbonne Université
+Project realized at Sorbonne University

-Projet.zip : réalisation d'un programme en python sur les automates.
+Projet.zip : Modelisation of automata in Python